yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 Find your information and opt out of [people search](https://www.beenverified.com/app/optout/search) and [property search](https://www.beenverified.com/app/optout/address-search).
 BeenVerified also owns PeopleLooker and PeopleSmart.
 Be aware that BeenVerified only allows one opt-out per email address, so you may need to reach out via email for additional opt-outs.
 You will need to confirm your opt-out request by clicking on a link sent to you via email.

 ### ☠ 💐 CheckPeople
 Look for [your contact info](https://checkpeople.com/do-not-sell-info).
-If it shows up, select “remove record.”
+If it shows up, select your record for removal.
 You will need to fill out your name and email and solve a captcha.
 You will receive an email which will require you to confirm your opt-out request.

 ### Classmates.com
 Cancel your free or paid membership following [these instructions](https://help.classmates.com/hc/en-us/articles/115002224171-How-can-I-cancel-my-membership-).